OpenMS/pyopenms-docs/.github/ISSUE_TEMPLATE/documentation-issue.md

 ---
 name: Documentation issue
-about: Create a report if there is a problem with the documentation
+about: Create a report if there is a problem with the documentation.
+E.g., unclear, typography, not reproducible or incomplete
 title: ''
 labels: 'documentation'
 assignees: ''